CoreUnitRDM/DECIDE_RDM_landingpage/pages/mydoc/about_metadata.md

 Adhering to metadata standards is essential for maintaining data quality and interoperability.
 Standards vary by discipline and data type, ensuring that metadata captures the specific requirements of a field.

+---

+### Metadata Standards in the DECIDE Consortium

+The DECIDE consortium provides a metadata solution integrated into its [Nextcloud platform](https://www.coreunitrdm.biozentrum.uni-wuerzburg.de/).
+These apps simplify metadata management by:
+- Offering templates and guidance for metadata creation.
+- Ensuring metadata aligns with FAIR principles.
+- Facilitating seamless sharing and storage of data with standardized metadata.
+- Allow searching for metadata.

+---

-### Recommended Resource for Metadata Standards
+### Recommended Resource for Metadata Mangement
 Explore the [Metadata Standards Repository by NFDI4Microbiota](https://github.com/NFDI4Microbiota/MetadataStandards).
 This repository provides:
 - A comprehensive list of metadata standards tailored to different data types.
 - Practical guidance on implementing these standards in your research workflows.

+DECIDE Nextcloud [Metadata App](https://github.com/josef-streusalz/MetaDataGeneratorNC): Integrated solution for metadata management.
+- Nextcloud App to generate, download, and attach a metadata XML file to your project folder.

+Metadata search tools [Metadata Search Widgets](https://github.com/CoreUnitRDM/file_exploration): Search metadata in the nextcloud via webdav protocol and metadata xml files:
+- Provided as pyton or R code, or as shiny app (refined soon)

+By leveraging these resources and tools, researchers can ensure that their metadata supports high-quality, FAIR-aligned research data management.
 Researchers can search the repository for their data type and find relevant standards to enhance metadata quality.

----

-## Metadata in the DECIDE Consortium

-The DECIDE consortium provides a metadata app integrated into its [Nextcloud platform](https://www.coreunitrdm.biozentrum.uni-wuerzburg.de/).
-This app simplifies metadata management by:
-- Offering templates and guidance for metadata creation.
-- Ensuring metadata aligns with FAIR principles.
-- Facilitating seamless sharing and storage of data with standardized metadata.

-A Git repository link for this app will be added soon for additional details.

 ---